DEFRA/ffc-development-guide/docs/technology-guidelines/docker-compose.md

 Additional settings can be applied to a docker compose file by using override files.

+Override files can be applied by listing the files after the `docker-compose` command with the `-f` parameter, i.e.

+`docker-compose run -f docker-compose.yaml -f docker-compose.override.yaml`

+Note that the above is equivalent to running the command:

+`docker-compose run`

+as calling `docker-compose` without specifying any files will run `docker-compose` with any available `docker-compose.yaml` and `docker-compose.override.yaml` files in the executing directory.

+Note however that:

+`docker-compose run -f docker-compose.yaml`

+will **not** apply the docker `docker-compose.override.yaml` file, only the file specified.

 One use case is for testing - common settings can be put into the base `docker-compose.yaml` file, while changes to the command and container names can be placed in override files.

 The below example demonstrates changing the command and container name for testing: